The photo shows the board fitted with two 8K RAM chips for a grand total of 16K.

 The autobaud feature copes with 300 to 9600 baud, but fails at 19200 and over.
 It is possible to change a byte (CONSOLE_AUTOBAUD_ENABLE_FLAG in the source code) to skip autobaud.

-When terminals were not expected to send characters faster than a human typing, it was not possible to choke a computer with text.
-Now that the PC is the usual terminal, copy-and-pasting programs...Read more »
+When terminals were not expected to send characters faster than a human typing, it was not possible...Read more »